 - 1.2.1.
 All subsystems will be available no less than 99.5 percent of the time, as calculated monthly.
 The maximum allowable downtime in a single operating day is no more than 15 minutes on one subsystem.
 Cumulative daily downtime for all subsystems will not exceed 20 minutes. - 1.2.2.
 No more than one Programmable Logic Controller (PLC) failure per month is permitted.
 The maximum downtime for such a failure is 10 minutes per year. - 1.2.3.
 Tracking accuracy will be maintained at a minimum of 99.5 percent where baggage tracking is required.
 This percentage will be calculated using the total number of bags input to the baggage system each month. - 1.2.4.
-The CBIS will be designed to incorporate International Air Transport Association (IATA)

-- format bag tag identification, and will have a read rate of no less than 95 percent for laser arrays, Automatic Tag Readers (ATRs) and 99 percent for Radio Frequency Identification (RFID). - 1.2.5.
+The CBIS will be designed to incorporate International Air Transport Association (IATA) format bag tag identification and will have a read rate of no less than 95 percent for laser arrays, Automatic Tag Readers (ATRs) and 99 percent for Radio Frequency Identification (RFID). - 1.2.5.
 The CBIS will be capable of processing checked bags with a time in the system that will be 10 minutes or less for 95 percent of the peak hour bags. - 1.2.6.
 The system will perform with less than 0.5 percent of the total bag volume activating the fail-safe alarm functionality. - 1.2.7.
-Bag spacing within the CBIS will be optimized to establish and maintain, prior to the entrance of each Explosive Detection System (EDS) machine, the bag spacing requirements as defined by the EDS technology in use.
-This gap will be adjustable. - 1.2.8.
+Bag spacing within the CBIS will be optimized to establish and maintain, prior to the entrance of each Explosive - 1.2.8.
+Detection System (EDS) machine, the bag spacing requirements as defined by the EDS technology in use.
+This gap will be adjustable. - 1.2.9.
 The BHS equipment will not produce or induce objectionable vibrations into the building.
-The BHS will incorporate any and all necessary vibration isolation devices or techniques required to meet specific vibration limits in the detailed specifications. - 1.2.9.
+The BHS will incorporate any and all necessary vibration isolation devices or techniques required to meet specific vibration limits in the detailed specifications. - 1.2.10.
 The BHS equipment will not generate noise that would be annoying or harmful to the public or employees.
 This requirement applies to all equipment in public areas, sort areas, make-up areas, and areas used for manual encoding of baggage.

 - 1.3.1.
-The Designer will submit documentation including, but not limited to drawings, tables, and calculations to HAS and the TSA for review and acceptance prior to progressing each design stage to the next level. - 1.3.2.
+The Designer will submit documentation including, but not limited to drawings, tables, and calculations add in specifications, functional specification, test plans, O&M Manuals etc. to HAS and the TSA for review and acceptance prior to progressing each design stage to the next level. - 1.3.2.
 The Designer will coordinate with the HAS Project Representative the submittal requirements of Chapter 2 of the TSA PGDS, including a Basis of Design Report and Construction Work Estimates.

 1.4.1.
-Warrant the baggage handling system for two years against defective parts and labor from the date of beneficial use of the baggage handling system, and for five years against defective design beginning on
+Warrant the baggage handling system for two years against defective parts and labor from the date of beneficial use of the baggage handling system, and for five years against defective design beginning on the final acceptance date of the complete baggage handling system.